topbitdu/unidom-order/ROADMAP.md

 ## v1.2
 1. Improve the As Adjusted concern to add the #is_adjusted! method
 2. Improve the Order Adjustment model for the ::adjust! method

+## v1.3
+1. Improve the As Adjusted concern to add the #is_adjusted? method